Exact 3D Conformal Blocks from Fractional Calculus

-The global conformal block is a fundamental component of the modern conformal bootstrap.
-While close forms for these blocks are well-known in two and four dimensions (2D and 4D), a similarly compact form for 3D conformal blocks has been notably absent in the literature \cite{dolan2004conformal}.
-In this note, we propose a novel representation for the global conformal block, given by:
+\mysec{Introduction} The global conformal block is a fundamental component of the modern conformal bootstrap, playing a crucial role in solving and constraining conformal field theories~\cite{el2012solving,poland2016conformal,simmons2017conformal,poland2019conformal,rychkov2024new}.
+Considerable effort has been devoted to deriving and understanding these blocks, which exhibit remarkable mathematical structures.
+Notably, they have been shown to be solutions of integrable systems~\cite{PhysRevLett.117.071602}.
+While closed-form expressions for conformal blocks are well established in two and four dimensions (2D and 4D), a similarly compact form in three dimensions (3D) has remained elusive~\cite{dolan2004conformal}.